hapax/hapax.github.io/assets/visual-qft.md

 workhorse protocol in quantum computing that underlies some of the most dramatic quantum speedups, such as Shor's algorithm.

+To be a little more precise, let's consider a classical computer which stores $n$ bits.
+There are $2^n$ possible states of the computer.
+For the purposes of analogy, we can view these strings as vectors in an $n$-dimensional vector space of $\mathbb{F}_2$.

 ##### 2. Polygons<a id="sec-2" name="sec-2"></a>

 But there are various hacks and workarounds, and one of the most